What Causes the 403 Forbidden Error in HTTP and How Can I Fix It?

 Our File Manager is capable of changing file and folder permissions with just a few clicks.

 Another common issue that generates 403 Forbidden errors is a faulty .htaccess file.
 You should disable the .htaccess file in order to find out whether it is indeed the culprit.
 And if you are using a Content Management System like WordPress, you should also create a new .htaccess file that contains the default directives for the CMS.
-We have a separate article where we show you how to fix .htaccess-related issues in a WordPress site.
+We have a separate article where we show you how to fix .htaccess-related to issues in a WordPress site.

 403 error codes can also be generated by a web server that is configured to disallow directory browsing.
 When the server is not allowed to display the content of directories and a visitor makes such a request, they will receive a 403 HTTP response code.
 You can resolve this issue in two ways: